Don Quichotte (No Están Aquí): Background

 The song features lyrics in Spanish and a dialogue in English.
-The song is inspired on fictional characters Don Quixote and Sancho Panza from Miguel de Cervantes ' Don Quixote.
+The song is inspired on fictional characters Don Quixote and Sancho Panza from Miguel de Cervantes ' novel Don Quixote.

 Music video

 The music video was directed by Jacques Samyn, and it features Olivier dressed as a maid and the other two members performing the song.
 An alternative music video was made, in which Magazine 60 are seen performing the song in public streets.

 Track listing

 Personnel

 Credits adapted from "Don Quichotte" and Costa del Sol liner notes.